 Initial interventions were educational and focused on providing facilities with knowledge of ongoing services that were available to help mitigate their identified barriers.
-Following the Network's needs assessment survey, in collaboration with the Weitzman Institute.
-The Moses/Weitzman Institute is a national health system organization focused on transforming healthcare delivery and directing it to vulnerable individuals.
+Following the Network's needs assessment survey, in collaboration with the Weitzman Institute\.
+The Moses/ Weitzman Institute is a national health system organization focused on transforming healthcare delivery and directing it to vulnerable individuals.
 Counties in the Network's service area were divided based on the Social Vulnerability Index created by the Center for Disease Control Prevention (CDC).
-The Network conducted extensive data analysis on the quality improvement data.
-Counties within the Network's services area were stratified based on their social vulnerable index; counties with high social vulnerability were included in the initial analysis.
+The Network's services area were stratified based on their social vulnerable index; counties area were stratified based on their social vulnerable index; counties with high social vulnerability were included in the initial analysis.

 High socially vulnerability counties were identified to be Bronx County, Kings County, Montgomery County, Queens County, and Sullivan County.
 Once the counties were identified the data were stratified into different categories based on the OKR topics COVID-19 hospitalizations, Inpatient hospitalizations, readmissions, emergency department hospitalizations, influenza vaccinations, transplant, transplant waitlist, home transitions, and home incidence.

-The data were further stratified by state and county population, urban and rural settings, and gender, race, and ethnicity.
+The data were further stratified by state and county population, urban and rural settings, and sex, race, and ethnicity.
 The identified high socially vulnerable counties were then compared to counties with low social vulnerabilities (Saratoga County and Suffolk County).
 The data analysis showed inequities throughout each area of focus, with the strongest and most prominent vulnerabilities occurring in the categories of COVID-19 hospitalizations, emergency department visits, hospital readmissions, and inpatient hospitalizations.